 Or perhaps not.

-Let us examine what "comfort and hope" the various religions give us.
+Let us examine what "solace and hope" the various religions give us.

 What Various Religions Tell Us About The Afterlife

 Buddhism, Hinduism, and Sikhism all believe in one or another version of karma, the law of cause and effect.
 In other words, our past lives have determined our present one, and our actions in this life will decide our future ones.
 Each religion also teaches people how they can be liberated from this endless cycle of birth, death, and rebirth, and how to be united with God... in which regard they have a great many abstract, and often highly convoluted things to say.
 (Considering that the evidence for reincarnation is all but non-existent, these ideas remain theoretical at best).

 Sikhism teaches that our soul is a part of God, whom it has been separated from.

 The Sikh goal is to end the cycle of birth, death and rebirth, and unite the separated individual soul with the Universal Soul (God).
 The way to attain this goal is through applying the teachings of the Gurus to all situations, continuous meditation on the Holy Name, selfless service, control of mind and correct regulation of desires and impulses.

 Guru Nanak gave a vivid description of the five stages through which man must pass in order to reach the abode of eternal bliss, after which the aspirant has completed the arduous journey of the soul, and becomes one with God - and "transmuted himself into Divinity.
 He has attained the goal of his life.
 He has found out his permanent resting place"